harleydk/grbl_servo/README.md

 Note: the added RC Servo functionality will only operate in 'non laser' ($32=0) mode and will be ignored if you have $32 set to 1 (however, the frequency SPINDLE_TCCRB_INIT_MASK set 'cpu_map.h' will still be 61Hz rather than the default 0.98kHz used by most diode laser PWM/TTL inputs).
 To use this functionality use G-Code M3 to turn on the RC Servo and G-Code M5 to turn off the servo.
 The amount the RC Servo moves if controlled with G-Code S commands in the range 0-255."__

 I.e. those above instructions have been blended into this repo, so it's just a matter of cloning this and building and uploading the *.ino file.
 This will give you a GRBL 1.1 with servo-control.
+BUT ONLY IF YOU SET $30=100!
+Apparently the 'max spindle speed' does have an effect.
+So, do that.

 <br />
 <br />